DevSDK/devsdk.github.io/_i18n/en/_posts/2025-07-15-V8-Expanding-To-Turbolev.md

 ## Backgrounds
 ### V8 and JIT

 V8 is the Javascript Engine that powers Chrome, NodeJS, Deno, ... and more.
 It has multi tiering JIT compiler.
 A just-in-time (JIT) compilation is compilation (of computer code) during execution of a program (at run time) rather than before execution.
-[FYI: Wikipidiea]
+[FYI: [Wikipedia](https://en.wikipedia.org/wiki/Just-in-time_compilation)]

 For example, below code will create bytecode and executed in the Virtual Machine.
 I.e., Not a actual machine instruction.